 They are pruning stores and refreshing stores, then expanding customer base to licensing and franchising, expanding to open new store formats.

 He says he’s focused on companies who slowly create wealth rather than those who transfer wealth from shareholders to management in sexy loss-making tech companies.

 Pretty quick and superficial presentation — I do find BBW somewhat appealing because of their “hidden” brand value, but haven’t looked at the details.
 And I’ll happily let my Berkshire Hathaway shares account for my exposure to the housing market at this point.--------------advertisement--------------

-Personal Capital is an advertiser with Stock Gumshoe, but Travis also uses it every day for his personal accounts and finds it invaluable.
-Here's what he said: "They offer a great (and genuinely FREE) 'second opinion' for your financial plan, but what I ...
+Personal Capital is an advertiser with Stock Gumshoe, but Travis also uses it every day.
+He says: "They offer a great (and genuinely FREE) 'second opinion' for your financial plan, but what I love most ...